Frosted glass: Applications

 The frosted glass effect can also be achieved by the application of vinyl film, used as a sort of stencil on the glass surface.
 "Photo-resist", or photo-resistant film is also available, which can be produced to mask off the area surrounding a decorative design, or logo on the glass surface.
 A similar effect may also be accomplished with the use of canned frosted glass sprays.

 Recycling issue

-As a rule, frosted glass is not suitable for recycling through glass bins.
-This is because the etchants used to produce some frosted glass can leave chemical residue, which can interfere with the recycling process and spoil a whole batch.
-Frosted glass that was not acid-etched but rather produced by sandblasting is recyclable in principle, however, since it can be hard to tell how a given piece of frosted glass was manufactured, most recyclers will reject frosted glass absent a contract with specific assurances.
+Frosted glass is not generally suitable for commercial recycling through glass recycling services.
+This is because the etchants used to produce some types of frosted glass can leave behind chemical residues, which can interfere with the recycling process and potentially contaminate a whole batch of recyclable materials.
+Frosted glass that has not been acid-etched but rather produced by sandblasting is technically recyclable in principle.
+However, since it can be difficult to tell how a given piece of frosted glass was manufactured, most recycling firms reject frosted glass without a contract with specific assurances.